 By Debra A. Cooper, RN, MSN, MBA/HCM, CIC, CPHRM, Coverys Senior Risk Specialist

-The following blog post is part three of a three-part comprehensive series on how to keep your patients and practice safe during the Zika outbreak.
+The following blog post is part three of a three-part series, "Zika: Keep Your Patients and Practice Safe".
 Be sure to also read part one about how to recognize and respond to Zika, and part two about what to tell your patients about Zika virus.

 How to Reduce the Risk to Healthcare Workers

 As with any infectious disease, Zika virus can pose real threats to healthcare workers who come in contact with infected patients.
 While there was only one known case of transmission from a patient to a caregiver at the time of the writing of this article (August 2016), that case (in Utah) is a reminder that there is still much to learn about Zika and how to control its spread.
 Because the virus is found in bodily fluids, vaginal secretions, and semen, healthcare workers should continue to follow standard precautions when caring for patients.

 You and your colleagues in your medical practice should be vigilant with sharps precautions and should don appropriate personal protective equipment if there’s a risk of coming in contact with the body fluids of a patient who has been diagnosed or is suspected of having Zika infection.

 Again, knowledge is power.
 Encourage everyone in your healthcare practice to take some time to familiarize themselves with the resources for practitioners on the CDC website